lara-koehler/SelfAssembly2/README.md

 4/ Get ready to launch simulation
 - Create a /Results subfolder in your working folder
+- Open the file System.py, go to the class "ReadSeveralSystems" and modify the "directoryResults" to the Results folder you created.

+  So far, it is the following :
+  " if local :
+    directoryResults = '/Users/lara/Documents/SelfAssembly2/Results/' "

-- Open the LaunchSimulationExample notebook
+- Open the LaunchSimulationExample jupyter notebook
-- Change the "localDirectory" and "projectFolderName" to the correct ones.
+- Change the "localDirectory" and "projectFolderName" to the correct ones in the first cell of the notebook.
 - Get started with the notebook!